 Endangered Species Updates for Ohio

 This webinar from ODOT’s Office of Environmental Services (OES) provides an overview of project-related Endangered Species issues for Ohio local public agencies (LPAs).
 The discussion topics include ecological construction time constraints, ODOTs Bat PBO and how to mitigate for impacts to federally listed bats, coordination for the new state listed bat species, freshwater mussel survey regulations and procedures, and other listed species and issues that could impact construction dates.

-Speakers – Megan Michael and Brittany Muncy- Ecological Section OES
+Speakers – Megan Michael and Brittany Muncy, with the OES Ecological Section.

 Registration Information – There is no registration fee for this training.